pratinav/dsmun18.com/_committees/iaea.md

 - International nuclear disarmament safeguards

   - Recent developments to the Iran Nuclear Deal of 2015
-  - Solutions to the Demilitarisation of the Korean Peninsula
+  - Solutions to the Denuclearisation of the Korean Peninsula

 Both issues are extremely pertinent in the international arena, and I would again stress on the delegates being fully aware of their respective country stances and their roles in shaping up volatile situations on a global scale.